qxxxb/ctf/2021/def_con_finals/README.md

     teams had already pwned many services, making it much harder for us to exploit.

-  - But in the last hour, Andrew found a bug in the challenge infrastructure: you could submit the same flag over and over again to get new graffiti on each tick.
+  - But in the last hour, Ammar and Andrew found a bug in the challenge
+    infrastructure: you could submit the same flag over and over again to get new graffiti on each tick.
 We leveraged this as much as possible and in the end were able to score a score a few points on the problem 😅

   ![imgs/w.png](imgs/w.png)